zhanghaorancs/zhanghaorancs.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am currently a third-year PhD student at Harbin Engineering University.
-Prior that, I have reveived the MEng degree from Harbin Engineering University in Mar 2022.
+Prior that, I have reveived the M.S. degree from Harbin Engineering University in Mar 2022.
 Also, I work as a Research Assistant at <a href='https://www4.comp.polyu.edu.hk/~labimcl/index.html'>IMCL lab</a> in The Hong Kong Polytechnic University, supervised by Prof.<a href='https://www4.comp.polyu.edu.hk/~csjcao/'>Jiannong Cao</a> and Dr.<a href='https://www4.comp.polyu.edu.hk/~shanjiang/'>Shan Jiang</a>.

 My research interest includes Collaborative Edge Computing, Distributed machine learning, Federated Learning, and Blockchain.